ajshultz/comp-pop-gen/pipeline_scripts/mk_testing/README.md

-First pass at a pipeline to concatenate and filter VCFs, run through snpEff and SnpSift, then combine into a consensus BED file from which MK tables can be constructed.
+First pass at a pipeline to concatenate and filter VCFs, run through snpEff, then combine into a consensus BED file from which MK tables can be constructed.

 Authors: